The beauty of Southern Chile

 A view of Hotel Frutillar in Frutillar Bajo

-Charming lakeside town of nearly 17,000 inhabitants, located on the western shore of Lago Llanquihue, 42 km north of Puerto Montt, facing the peaks of the Osorno, Puntiagudo, and Tronador volcanoes.
-Founded in 1856 by German colonists, whose descendants continue to maintain their traditions, gastronomy, and gabled-roof architecture.
-The “Semanas Musicales” festival is held at the end of January each year in the modern Teatro del Lago, the official venue of the event since 2011.
+Frutillar is a picturesque town of nearly 17,000 inhabitants, located on the western shore of Lago Llanquihue, 42 km north of Puerto Montt, with breathtaking views of the Osorno, Puntiagudo, and Tronador volcanoes.
+Founded in 1856 by German colonists, their descendants have preserved rich traditions, authentic German cuisine, and distinctive gabled-roof architecture, making Frutillar a unique blend of Chilean and European influences.

 Villa Peulla